tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:coordinateUncertaintyInMeters is EMPTY; COMPLIANT if the value of  dwc:coordinateUncertaintyInMeters can be interpreted as a number between 1 and 20037509 inclusive; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:coordinateUncertaintyInMeters is bdq:Empty; COMPLIANT if the value of  dwc:coordinateUncertaintyInMeters is interpreted as a number between 1 and 20037509 inclusive; otherwise NOT_COMPLIANT

 ### Information Elements